-We’ll soon be unveiling the most extensive piece ever written on DJ Shadow.
+We’ll soon be unveiling a large story on DJ Shadow.
 It not only commemorates Endtroducing‘s two decade anniversary but is also a pretty sizable feature for the upcoming issue of Wax Poetics.
 I conducted the interview in his studio which was huge honor and HERE’S a sneak peak at some ill old photos from his personal documenting his origin story and subsequent rise.

 (Lateef at one point was the most vicious MC around, especially on songs like “The Wreckoning” (produced by DJ Shadow) an aggressively dark track where he details the decomposing body of a dead MC on the second verse.
 It was unlike anything then (or now really) as him and Solesides aka Quannum took over the West Coast.
 Here’s a recent talk I did for URB with Lateef, one of the most creative and genuine dudes who’s built quite the career over the last couple decades– DM)